madgik/exareme2/README.md

 there is some code that tries to edit just the updates (and not re-init all the nodes) but there is a bug somewhere so this is commented.
 The bug happened when an update involves changing from monetdb to postgres or vice versa.
 This should consider also concurrent requests in case of node updates, since there may be a living connection from another concurrent request during the update.
 This issue is not addressed in the current version.
 3) Global node failure -> assign another global
 4) clean the databases when the server is abnormaly shut down (e.g., ctrl-c).
 Currently, the tables are dropped only when the request returns some result or some error.
 5) Set the way that the developer defines the flow of the tasks.
-The algorithm developer should not have direct access to the internal methods and objects of the system.
+The algorithm developer should not have direct access to the internal methods and objects of the system. - DONE with python's generators
 6) Security, DB passwords etc.
 7) There is a minimal error handling but probably this will need some updates.
 8) Support for more kinds of tasks.
 Currently local (runs a function to all the local nodes and merge their results) and global (run a function on the merged local results and send the result back to locals) is supported.
 More kinds of tasks need to be implemented in order to support all kinds of dataflows, some examples: